Last Updated on January 15, 2024 by ellen

 This can be as simple as a cardboard box.
 Just be sure you have removed the tape and labels on the box before giving it to them.

 Bunnies are very clean and will groom themselves.
 However, when they molt, you will need to brush them to get rid of the extra hair.
+If you have Angora rabbit, you may need to groom them to keep their hair neat.

 You will also want to bring them to a vet that’s familiar with rabbits.
 That way, they can clip their nails and make sure that your bunny is healthy.